 - All Automated Systems are checked for accuracy to meet Comco’s strict quality control.

-- Programs can migrate from one lathe to the next, and each system will provide the same results.
+- Programs can migrate from one lathe to the next, and each System can provide the same results.

 ONGOING TECHNICAL SUPPORT

 Comco stands behind each system that we deliver.
-Our technical support department is available each weekday to help you troubleshoot an error message or develop a blast program for a new part.
-We get it: while microblasting may only be a small step in your total manufacturing process, keeping your system running smoothly makes everything else better.
+Our Technical Support team is available every weekday to help you troubleshoot an error message or develop a blasting program for a new part.
+We know that while MicroBlasting is just a small step in your manufacturing process, keeping your system running smoothly improves every other aspect.

 Let Us Prove It

-Comco’s engineers have the expertise and complete test facilities in our Applications Lab to develop custom processes for your application.
-From abrasive selection to tooling and blast heads, Comco’s engineers work with you to discover the best MicroBlasting solution for your application.
+Comco’s Engineers have the expertise and complete test facilities in our Applications Lab to develop custom processes for your application.
+From abrasive selection to tooling and blast heads, our Engineers work with your team to discover the best MicroBlasting solution for your application.